Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

 The diagnostic can combine any number of histograms into a single histogram, recalculating the frequencies and pdf values and modifying the attributes automatically.

-If you want to merge all histograms if the specified repository, set the following flag: **all=True**.
+For example, if you want to merge all histograms if the specified repository, set the following flag: **all=True**.

 .. code-block:: python